get a lifetime of experience this summer

 After I submit my application, when will I hear from 6 Points?

-After your application is received and processed by our office, you will be contacted by Associate Director Jeremy Lang to set up a Zoom interview.
+After your application is received and processed by our office, you will be contacted by a member of the 6 Points team to set up a Zoom interview.

 What happens if I am hired to work at 6 Points?

 Upon accepting a position, you will receive an offer letter and hiring packet via email.
 The hiring packet is to be signed and submitted to the camp office within two weeks.
 You will then start receiving emails from the camp office updating you on information and forms you’ll need to get ready for the summer.